Ezra-A-Cohen/inspirit-AI/00_README.md

 # inspirit-AI
 includes all the work and code I did in my first machine learning course

-Many of the notebooks were premade except for the coding portions
+The text of the notebooks were made by inspirit AI, but most of the code was left blank for the students to do